telerik/document-processing-docs/libraries/radspreadstreamprocessing/overview.md

 Thank you for choosing Telerik **RadSpreadStreamProcessing**!

-This article briefly explains the Spread Stream library specifics as what is spread streaming, how it works compared to the **RadSpreadProcessing** library and when to use it.
+This article briefly explains the specifics of **RadSpreadStreamProcessing** - what is spread streaming, how it works compared to the RadSpreadProcessing library and when to use it.

 ![](images/SpreadStreamProcessing-Overview_01.png)